pointOfive/Home/Bio/README.md

 Last year I embarked on an exciting adventure and career opportunity by moving to NYC.
-The energy and diversity (read, people) in this city have been amazing, and my experience here has confirmed for me that I find the sense of pacing and vibrancy in cities increadibly motivating and enriching.
+The energy and diversity (read, people) in this city have been amazing, and my experience here has confirmed for me that I find the sense of pacing and vibrancy in cities incredibly motivating and enriching.
 On the other hand, there's a great sense of peace and accomplishment to be found in nature, and as such I've really enjoyed living close to [Central Park](https://www.google.com/maps/place/Central+Park/@40.7438632,-74.0175455,12z/data=!4m5!3m4!1s0x89c2589a018531e3:0xb9df1f7387a94119!8m2!3d40.7828647!4d-73.9653551) on a quiet(er)
 [Upper West Side](https://www.google.com/maps/@40.7851626,-73.9739507,14z) street (near